Tuesday, August 13, 2013

 "Without the help of my little network of friends, I'd likely have to go in a nursing home," Smalter admits.

 Still, it takes a certain kind of person to regard himself as fortunate after the hand he was dealt: a disease that slowly strips him of the ability to move while leaving his mind perfectly intact, trapping him in the confines of his human shell.
-While many people in his position would have reason to sulk and be bitter and lash out the world, he knows it would be an express ticket to a solitary existence.
+While many people in his position would have reason to sulk and be bitter and lash out the world, he knows that would be an express ticket to a solitary existence.

 "If I was pissy and irritable constantly, that would make everyone's job harder," says Smalter, who explains tasks in a calm, measured manner, hiding any frustration he might be feeling.
 "Let's face it: A lot of these people are completely volunteering their time.
 I don't know a lot of them who sit and watch TV all day.
 Most have busy, active lives.
-If not relatively pleasant to help, their energy level's not going to be what it should be."
+If I'm not relatively pleasant to help, their energy level's not going to be what it should be."

 Even his nurses stay loyal.
 Carolyn Milleret, of the Douglas County Visiting Nurses Association, has been coming five times a week for the past two years.
 She appreciates the help from Smalter's friends.